sefatunckanat/shutUp.js/README.md

 	}
 	$("selector").shutUp(100,exampleOptions);

-There are better, but this is me
+There are better, but this is me....